 Relocating to the Twin Cities

 This resource will provide you with basic information about different housing options in Minneapolis.
 While these are not the only places to live in the city, they are places that IPR feels comfortable recommending to its students.
-We have visited the buildings, made sure they are clean and have controlled entrances, and established relationships with the management.
 These buildings also have easy bus access, are located in the Minneapolis area near our campus, and most include the basic utilities of heat, water, sewer and trash.

 While we do recommend these buildings, we can make no guarantees.
 When choosing any apartment, whether in our group of referrals or not, please be sure to make a thorough investigation of the building and management before making your decision.
 Information we provide may not always be completely up-to-date or accurate.
 Some apartment buildings may have amenities or floor plans that aren’t advertised, and rental rates tend to fluctuate.
 Also, be sure to ask about move-in specials when you call to check availabilities.